Do you want to start fasting more but need tips on how to make fasting easier?

 Who should NOT fast?

-You shouldn't fast if you're under 18, if you're pregnant or nursing, or you're malnourished (which is a very rare).
+You shouldn't fast if you're under 18, if you're pregnant or nursing, or if you're malnourished (which is a very rare).
 Dr. Fung also says to consult a doctor before fasting if you have gout, diabetes 1 or 2, if you take medications, or if you have gastroesophageal disease.
 (It's important to heed this advice, because for example if you're diabetic and don't eat, but you're on insulin, you could have a dangerous blood sugar LOW.)

 If you mention fasting to most people, you'll hear things like this: